Back to School Nutrition

-Don’t skip it and don’t let your kids skip it!
+Set a good example for your kids and eat breakfast.
 Studies show that kids who skip breakfast are tardy and absent from school more often than children who eat breakfast on a regular basis.
 Kids’ growing bodies and developing brains rely heavily on the regular intake of food and when kids skip breakfast, they can end up going for many hours without food, and this period of semistarvation can create a lot of physical, intellectual, and behavioral problems for them.

 If you want to make sure your kids are eating right at school, take the time to plan and pack their lunches.
-Ask them what five things they would like to see in their lunch box.
+Ask them what 5 things they would like to see in their lunch box.
 If they help plan their lunch, they will be less likely to toss or trade it at lunch time.
 They could even make their own lunch if they are old enough.

 Stock a drawer full of snacks at kid level.
 Fill it with granola bars, fruit leather, single serving applesauce, crackers packed into individual serving containers, nuts, seaweed snacks, pretzels, dried fruit, or anything else that’s healthy, and convenient, and doesn’t need refrigeration.
 Make it easy for kids to grab something healthy.

 Have cheese or veggies already cut up in the fridge.
 Avoid buying junkier snacks like potato chips, candy, donuts, etc. so no one will even be tempted in the first place.
 Here some great snack recipes if you want to make snacks from scratch.